BigBangData/Puns/README.md

   + does matching in two ways: spacy text (looks to be semantic?) and phonetic
 - view answer:
   + view answer and own answer
-  + view model scores and has to select best model by clicking on its name
+  + see a message that reflects whether answer was correct or not
+  + if answer is correct, unicorn confetti are thrown, if not, crab confetti
+  + click on an AGREE / DISAGREE button
+    - this action is the only way to load the next question
-  + that click loads next question, increments the selected model's num_votes in the models table
+      + technically, it increments the selected model's num_votes in the models table
       + which in turn increases the weight for that model in the final weighted avg score
-  + button to press if the page's success/not reaction was correct or not:
-    + selects best model based on whether user guessed correctly/not and confirmed/not with the button
-    + adds correct/wrong to answer table to keep user's selection
+      + also adds correct/wrong to answer table to keep user's selection
+    - side note: clicking on Play again reloads the same question
+  + view model "leaderboard" with scores

 __Backlog__